 As signal senders and receivers play different roles in mate pairing, the effect of sexual signals on SSB should differ between sender-sender and receiver-receiver pairs.
 For example, the strength of sexual signals has the opposite effect on the sender-sender SSB and receiver-receiver SSB.
-In the species with weak sex-specific signals, more frequent SSB between receivers is expected compared with those with strong signals [8].
+In species with weak sex-specific signals, more frequent SSB between receivers is expected compared with those with strong signals [8].
 With small sexual differences, receivers can locate other receivers as well as senders, which may also provoke mistaken identity of the sex of the partner.
 On the other hand, more SSB between signal senders could be possible in the species with strong signals.
-It is rarer to observe SSB between senders as they are usually passive sex during mating [9].
+It is rarer to observe SSB between senders as they are usually the passive sex during paring [9].
 Nevertheless, with strong signals, it is easier for even senders to find other senders than other receivers.
 Thus, the strength of sexual signals is expected to modify the relative occurrence of receiver-receiver and sender-sender SSB across species.

 Mate pairing in termites provides an ideal model system to study the evolution of SSB.
 Termites form life-long monogamous pairs to establish colonies [10].
 During a brief period, alates (winged adults) disperse from their nests.
-Both females and males land on the ground, shed their wings, and run to search for a mating partner.
+Both females and males land on the ground or trees, shed their wings, and run to search for a mating partner.
 Upon joining, a pair performs a tandem run.
-In neoisopteran termites, the male always follows the female with sex pheromones [11], maintaining contact in a highly coordinated manner while seeking a suitable site for colony foundation.
+In neoisopteran termites, the male always follows the female which produces sex pheromones [11], maintaining contact in a highly coordinated manner while seeking a suitable site for colony foundation.
 Although tandem running involves communication via sex pheromones, same-sex tandem running can be observed in either sex [11,12].
 Sex pheromones should play different roles between female-female pairs and male-male pairs.
-In male-male pairs, same-sex tandem can happen once one male starts to follow another male.
-Thus, SSB can happen because of mistaken identity.
-This implies that species with weak sex pheromones provoke male-male tandem pairing.
-On the other hand, female-female tandem cannot happen because of mistaken identity.
-As the sex role is fixed (females do not follow males) [11,13], female-female tandem runs initiate after one female changes sex role in advance.
+In male-male pairs, same-sex tandem can happen once one male starts following another male.
+Thus, in the case of termite tandems, SSB can happen because of mistaken identity.
+This implies that species with weak sex pheromones may provoke male-male tandem pairingswhile female-female tandem should not happen because of mistaken identity.
+Conversely, in the case of strong pheromone signal, and as the sex role is fixed (females do not follow males) [11,13], female-female tandem runs may initiate after one female changes sex role in advance when not approached by males.
 In this situation, the sex pheromones of females instead facilitate same-sex tandems because females can easily follow another female.

-In this study, we compared the same-sex tandem running behavior in two Coptotermes termites: Coptotermes formosanus Shiraki and Coptotermes gestroi Wasmann.
-These two species share the same chemical for sex-pairing pheromones [14] and can form heterosexual tandem runs [15,16].
-However, the quantity of pheromones differs between these two species, where C. formosanus has ten times more pheromones than C. gestroi [14].
-Therefore, we predict that male-male tandem is more frequent in C. gestroi than C. formosanus, while female-female tandem is more frequent in C. formosanus than C. gestroi.
-Furthermore, when a pair is separated during a heterosexual tandem run, females pause to wait for males, while males move around to search for females in both species [17,18].
-We tested if they could play the role of different sexes in same-sex tandem runs.
+In this study, we compared the same-sex tandem running behavior in two Coptotermes termites: Coptotermes formosanus Shiraki and Coptotermes gestroi (Wasmann).
+These two species share the same chemical for sex-pairing pheromones ((3Z,6Z,8E)-dodeca-3,6,8-trien-1-ol) produced by female tergal glands [14] and were previously observed forming heterosexual tandem runs [15,16].
+However, the quantity of pheromones differs between these two species, where C. formosanus females produce ten times more pheromones than C. gestroi females [14].
+Therefore, we here expect that male-male tandem should be more frequent in C. gestroi than C. formosanus, while female-female tandem should be more frequent in C. formosanus than C. gestroi.
+Finally, when a pair is separated during a heterosexual tandem run, sexual polyethism is displayed in both species, with females pausing to wait for males, while males move around to search for females.
+[17,18].
+We therefore also investigated if an individual could display the typical behavior of the opposite sex in interrupted same-sex tandem runs.

 Methods